hereticjsorg/heretic/docs/deploy.md

 pm2 start
 ```

-Please refer to the [PM2 docs](https://pm2.keymetrics.io/docs/usage/quick-start/) to learn some tips and tricks.
+Please refer to the [PM2 docs](https://pm2.keymetrics.io/docs/usage/quick-start/) to learn some tips and tricks on how to implement additional PM2 features.

 ## Proxy Web Server Configuration